janprunk/emacs.si/index.md

 ## Welcome to Emacs Slovenia

 ## About Emacs Slovenia
 We are Emacs enthusiasts from Slovenia.
-You can chat with us on /server irc.freenode.net channel #emacs.si
+You can chat with us on IRC /server irc.freenode.net channel #emacs.si Virtual meetings happen every first Saturday at 18:00 CET on IRC.

+## 6 February 2021 (remote) Meetup
+Our next meetup is going to be on Saturday, 6 February 2021 at 18:00 CET.
+It will take place on IRC channel #emacs.si

+New to Emacs?
+Longtime elisp expert?
+Just want to know what this is all about?
+Come join us!
+Can you give a presentation?
+Awesome, let us know.

 You can use the [editor on GitHub](https://github.com/janprunk/emacs.si/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.